aptuitiv/cacao/LOCAL_TESTING.md

----
----
+# Testing while developing local

-# Testing locally with another project
+## Testing locally with another project

 In the `cacao` library path use `npm link` to add the project to the local npm registry.